antoniomnds/novathesis/README.md

 *2016-02-22 — Version 3.1.1 — NOVA IMS improved*
 + Added support for NOVA IMS (new PhD template)
 + Added support for local (per school) "spine.clo" files.
-The main one is only used in no local version of the file is supplied.
+The main one is only used if no local version of the file is supplied.
 + Added support for "back cover" and "book spine" images in defaults.clo
-+ Now using an altrnative "spine.clo" (thanks to Tomás Monteiro <monteiro.tomas@gmail.com>)
++ Now using an alternative "spine.clo" (thanks to Tomás Monteiro <monteiro.tomas@gmail.com>)
 + Minor fixes for NOVA IMS

 *2016-01-07 — Version 3.1.0 — NOVA IMS*